thomas4019/expressa/doc/listeners.md

 * save bandwidth: hide certain properties like file/image-data
 * include optional properties: support extra query-parameters for inclusion of file/image-data

-## Synchronoulsy modifying behavior using listeners
+## Modifying behavior using listeners
 Use `expressa.addListener(eventTypes, priority, callback)`

 `eventTypes` is a string or array of the event types listed below e.g. 'get' or ['put', 'post']